ORNL/AdditiveFOAM/tutorials/multiLayerPBF/README.md

 Parameters for the depth-dependent absorption model.

+`aspectRatioSwitch`

+Optional aspect-ratio cutoff for using the Kelly model.
+If omitted, the cutoff is `1.0`.

 `dimensions`

 Sets the heat source dimensions.
 The third component is the initial projected depth.